-Between 2020-2023 we collected a total of 1,100,069 photos from the pre-treatment and control cameras in the RTR:BC project.
-After removing false triggers from wind, 897,797 photos have been captured of wildlife, people, and vehicles (Figure 4).
+Between 2020-2024 we collected a total of 1,458,644 photos from the treatment and control cameras in the RTR:BC project.
+After removing false triggers caused by wind, 1,164,431 photos have been captured of wildlife, people, and vehicles (Figure 4).
 The total number of photos increased since 2020, mostly due to an increase in the number of cameras deployed and the addition of monitoring sites at railway underpasses (Figure 5).
 In 2023 we fine tuned the programming of cameras to capture fewer images of trains, which reduced the total # of train images.
-Average monthly detection rates for wildlife varied by structure (Figure 6) and by location type (pre-treatment vs control, Figure 9.
-Notable mitigation emphasis sites with abundant wildlife using the structure or nearby controls were
+Average monthly detection rates for wildlife varied by structure (Figure 6) and by location type (pre-treatment vs control, Figure 9).
+Notable structures with abundant wildlife using the structure or nearby controls were Alexander-Michel Overpass, Crowsnest Underpass,

-Alexander-Michel Overpass, Crowsnest Underpass, Loop Bridge, and Sparwood West (Figure 6 & Figure 9).
+Loop Bridge, and Sparwood West (Figure 6 & Figure 9).
 Human use of the structures varied and needs to be monitored closely, and perhaps reduced, once fencing is in place 7).